RDXiaoLu/SCoralDet/README.md

 🎯 Applications
 This dataset can be used for:

-Coral species classification
+- Coral species classification
-Object detection tasks (e.g., YOLO, Faster R-CNN) Transfer learning on underwater datasets
+- Object detection tasks (e.g., YOLO, Faster R-CNN)
+- Transfer learning on underwater datasets

+---

+✨ Contributions
+We welcome contributions to improve this dataset!
+Feel free to:

+- Report issues or bugs.
+- Submit pull requests for any enhancements.